makrai/notes/rodriguez2021-eval-example-informative.md

 * Leaderboards are widely used in NLP and push the field forward
-  * hE they can mask nuances in evaluation items (examples) & subjects (models) Rather than replace leaderboards, we advocate a reimagining so that they better highlight if and where progress is made
+  * hE they can mask nuances in evaluation items (examples) & subjects (models)
+  * we advocate a reimagining so that they better highlight if and where progress is made
 * Building on educational testing, we create a Bayesian leaderboard model where latent subject skill and latent item difficulty predict correct responses
   * Using this model, we analyze the ranking reliability of leaderboards